kflansburg/xshop/README.md

     * Keep instructions for compiling old library versions
     * Provide community website for discussion and experimentation

-## Implementation Notes

-* Utilize Docker to quickly construct containers to describe attack scenarios
-* Store Docker images of common libraries with many versions

 ## Template System

 ### File Templating

 To make files easier to author for general cases, a template system is used to populate files with parameters specific to a given build before the build is run.
+This template is applied to the entire build context of each container.

 For example, the dafault Dockerfile for installing a library that is available in a repository is: